Monetary Policy and Financial Stability Committee

 Ida Wolden Bache

-Her work experience includes posts as Executive Director of Norges Bank Monetary Policy and Norges Bank Financial Stability and as a macroeconomist at Handelsbanken Capital Markets.
-Since 2017, Bache has been a member of the Systemic Risk Council in Denmark.
-Ida Wolden Bache holds a doctorate in economics from the University of Oslo and a master’s degree from the London School of Economics.
+Her work experience includes posts as Deputy Governor, Executive Director of Norges Bank Monetary Policy and Norges Bank Financial Stability.
+She has also been a macroeconomist at Handelsbanken Capital Markets.
+Bache was a member of the Systemic Risk Council in Denmark in the period between 2017 and 2022.
+She holds a doctorate in economics from the University of Oslo and an MSc in economics from the London School of Economics.

-Appointed Deputy Governor with particular responsibility for the Government Pension Fund Global for the period 1 April 2020 – 31 December 2023.
-Nicolaisen is First Deputy Chair of the Executive Board and Second Deputy Chair of the Monetary Policy and Financial Stability Committee.
+Appointed Deputy Governor for the period 2 August 2021-2027.
+Børsum has particular responsibility for the Government Pension Fund Global.
+Børsum is Second Deputy Chair of the Executive Board and the Monetary Policy and Financial Stability Committee.

-Ingvild Almås holds a professorship at the Institute for International Economic Studies (IIES), Stockholm University, Principal Investigator at the Norwegian School of Economics’ FAIR centre and International Research Fellow at the Institute for Fiscal Studies (London), Centre for Economic Policy Research (CEPR), and CESifo.
+Ingvild Almås holds a professorship at the Institute for International Economic Studies (IIES), Stockholm University, is Principal Investigator at the Norwegian School of Economics’ FAIR centre and International Research Fellow at the Institute for Fiscal Studies (London), Centre for Economic Policy Research (CEPR), and CESifo.
 She previously held a professorship at NHH.
-She sits on the Scientific Advisory Board for the Max Planck Institute for Research on Collective Goods in Bonn, Germany, and chairs the Portfolio Board for Welfare, Culture and Society at the Research Council of Norway.
-Ingvild Almås is also on the Nobel Symposium Committee.
-She has been one of the chief editors of the Scandinavian Journal of Economics and an associate editor of a number of journals.
-Ingvild Almås holds a BA in economics from the University of Oslo and a PhD in economics from NHH.
+She sits on the Scientific Advisory Board for the Max Planck Institute for Research on Collective Goods in Bonn, Germany and chairs the Portfolio Board for Welfare, Culture and Society at the Research Council of Norway.
+In autumn 2023, Ingvild Almås will be a Cowles Foundation visiting fellow at Yale university.
+Ingvild Almås holds a BA in economics from the University of Oslo and a PhD in economics from the NHH Norwegian School of Economics.

-Jeanette Fjære-Lindkjenn is a fellow at Housing LAB, the national centre for housing research at Oslo Metropolitan University.
+Jeanette Fjære-Lindkjenn is a fellow at Housing LAB, the national centre for housing research at Oslo Metropolitan University (OsloMet).
 She has previously worked for DNB Markets as a macroeconomist and for Norges Bank as an analyst.
 Jeanette Fjære-Lindkjenn holds a degree in economics from the University of Oslo.